wds4/DCoSL/dips/conceptGraph/README.md

 DCoSL borrows the notion of a class from javascript and (most) other object oriented programming languages.

+Consider a graph, with nodes and edges.
+The following terms will be defined:

+`thread`: any contiguous sequence of edges.
+Must contain at least one edge.

+`class thread`: a specialized thread, with a `class node` at the start and a `class instance` at the end

 ## DIPS 100-199: the Concept Graph

 There will be a natural progression from simple lists, to complex lists, to concepts, to the concept graph.